 As we began to explore deeper, Riga slowly showed off its charms.
-Interestingly enough, although Riga seemed a little boring from a tourist’s perspective, it seemed like a great place for digital nomads to lay low for a while.
-The city is large enough not to feel smothered.
+Interestingly enough, although Riga was a little boring from a tourist’s perspective (during March), it seemed like a great place for digital nomads to lay low for a while.
+Also, the city is large enough not to feel smothered, it never felt crowded.

-There are nice parks and outside spaces.
-It’s well connected by public transport.
-The grocery stores offer a lot of variety at prices that are generally easy on the wallet.
+There are nice parks and outside spaces and it’s well connected by public transport.
+Furthermore, grocery stores offer a lot of variety at prices that are generally easy on the wallet.

-Here are our reflections, budget-savvy tips, recommendations and five best things to do in Riga, Latvia:
+Below are the five best things to do in Riga, Latvia:

 1. Uncover Riga’s Soviet Past

 Although Latvia was once under Soviet occupation, little remains from that time in history.
 Much of the statues and memorials were removed as Latvians rightfully viewed them as a symbol of oppression.
 Those interested in this part of history can get a peek behind the Iron Curtain and view the few remaining sites that still stand today.

 The Corner House was probably our favorite attraction in Riga.
 Much of the Baltic countries were significantly impacted by the KGB, and with it came a dark and tragic history.